 Thomas Fund Study Abroad Scholarships

-Through the generous support of the Thomas Family Fund, the Political Science Department is also able to provide scholarships for students who demonstrate financial need to defray the costs of studying abroad.
+In addition to the financial assistance for lectures, the Thomas Family Fund provides scholarships for deserving students to defray the costs of studying abroad.
 Each year, the Department of Political Science offers two $2,500.00 awards.

 To apply for the study abroad scholarship, please contact the Political Science Department.